In recent years, an increasing number of tools have been air-driven.

 Higher PSI: Because of their higher horsepower, these compressors can reach higher PSI levels in less time than portable units.

 Continuous airflow: Because huge tanks can store more compressed air, a stationary compressor can generate continuous airflow.

 Working with paint guns or impact wrenches necessitates this.

 Low noise level: As said before, stationary compressors often use a belt-drive, which minimizes the speed of the pump.
 This enables a stationary air compressor to work quietly.
 Most air compressors produce around 90 decibels of noise.
 This may be decreased to 70 dB with stationary units.

 How to Compare Air Compressors?

-The ideal air compressor for you is one that can accommodate the requirements of your air tools.
+The ideal air compressor for you is one that can accommodate the requirements of your pneumatic tools.

 That is why it is a good idea to evaluate the three various varieties and select which type, a pancake model, a portable model, or a stationary model, would best fit your demands.

 As a result, the table below provides a comparison of these three types, comparing the most relevant average parameters, PSI, CFM, and HP.
 Using the information in the table at the top of this page, you may select the tool you use or will use and determine which sort of compressor is appropriate for it.

 |HP||1||1 – 2||>2|